htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     :index:`job ClassAd attribute<single: job ClassAd attribute; IwdFlushNFSCache>` ``IwdFlushNFSCache``:
-    A boolean expression that controls whether or not HTCondor attempts to flush a submit machine’s NFS cache, in order to refresh an HTCondor job’s initial working directory.
+    A boolean expression that controls whether or not HTCondor attempts to flush a submit machine's NFS cache, in order to refresh an HTCondor job's initial working directory.
 The value will be ``True``, unless a job explicitly adds this attribute, setting it to ``False``.
     :index:`JobAdInformationAttrs<single: JobAdInformationAttrs; ClassAd job attribute>`